top of page

 AN INTRODUCTION

-The retreat includes a visit to Casa Alitas Welcome Center in Tucson, AZ.
-Casa Alitas serves families who have left their home country and are legally seeking asylum in the United States.
-The visit to the center offers registrants a tour of the facility and a time of volunteering based on the needs of the center at that time.
+The retreat also includes an opportunity to tour and volunteer at Casa Alitas Welcome Center in Tucson, AZ.
+(Casa Alitas serves families who have left their home country and are legally seeking asylum in the United States.)

 REGISTRATION INFORMATION